Vol. 12, n. 3, dezember 2019

 Table of Contents

-The purpose of this study was to evaluate the psychometric properties of the Italian version of the Dispositional Measure of Employability (DME).
-296 workers participated.
-Dimensionality, reliability, and concurrent validity were analysed.
-Confirmatory factor analysis supported a five-dimensional version of the scale.
-In addition, good internal consistency and validity were established.
-Results indicate that the Dispositional Measure of Employability is a valid instrument for measuring employability in the Italian context.
+The purpose of this study was to analyze the psychometric properties of the Italian version of the Short Profile of Emotional Competence (S-PEC) for its use in the Italian context.
+The S-PEC was administered to 244 participants.
+Dimensionality, reliability, and concurrent validity were investigated.
+Confirmatory factor analysis supported the structure of the original version of the questionnaire.
+Satisfactory internal consistency and concurrent validity were found.
+Results indicated that the Italian version of the S-PEC is a valid instrument for detecting emotional intelligence also in the Italian context.

-The aim of this study is to offer a first contribution to the validation of the Italian version of the Occupational Engagement Scale (OES) for workers.
-181 workers participated.
+The aim of this study is to analyze the psychometric properties of the Italian version of the Job Safety Scale.
+The scale was administered to 257 workers.
 Dimensionality, reliability, and concurrent validity were analysed.
-Confirmatory factor analysis supported a bi-dimensional structure of the scale.
-In addition, good internal consistency and validity were established.
-Results indicate that the Italian version of the Occupational Engagement Scale for workers is a valid instrument for measuring occupational engagement also in Italian contexts.
+Confirmatory factor analysis supported a one-dimensional structure of the instrument.
+Good internal consistency and validity were established.
+Results indicate that the Italian version of the Job Safety Scale is a valid instrument for measuring the perception of job safety also in Italian contexts.

 Registrazione presso il Tribunale di Trento n.
 1347 dell'08/01/2008.
 ISSN 2421-2202.
 Counseling.